Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Conclusion

 \section{Conclusion}

-This work investigated the maximization restoration areas problem for the UAV-enabled grassland restoration in one trip, which was a multivariable combinatorial optimization problem.
-A joint optimization problem of both the UAV trajectory design and the restoration areas allocation was formulated to achieve the maximization restoration area under the constraints of the UAV energy, the seeds weight, the number of restored areas, and the corresponding sizes.
-The problem was decomposed into a two stages optimization problem which consists of UAV trajectory design and restoration areas allocation, and the subproblem of each stage is an NP-hard problem.
-Subsequently, a CHAPBILM was proposed to tackle the two stages optimization problem without ignoring the dependence between them.
-Specifically, in the framework of CHAPBILM, a heuristic algorithm with move operators was adopted to design the optimal UAV trajectory, while the restoration areas allocation corresponding to the optimal UAV trajectory was attained by the PBIL integrated with the MRELS strategy.
-The simulation results shown that the cooperative optimization method can achieve better performance than the noncooperative optimization method, which also confirmed the dependency relationship between UAV trajectory design and restoration areas allocation for the UAV-enabled grassland restoration problem.
+This work investigated the maximization of restoration areas problem for the UAV-enabled grassland restoration in one trip, which was a multivariable combinatorial optimization problem.
+A joint optimization problem of both the UAV trajectory design and the restoration areas allocation was formulated to achieve the maximization of restoration area under the constraints of the UAV energy, the grass seeds weight, the number of restored areas, and the corresponding sizes.
+The problem was naturally decomposed into a two stages optimization problem which consists of UAV trajectory design and restoration areas allocation, and the subproblem of each stage is an NP-hard problem.
+Subsequently, a cooperative optimization algorithm, called CHAPBILM, was proposed to tackle the two stages optimization problem without ignoring the dependence between them.
+In the framework of cooperative optimization, an efficient heuristic algorithm with move operators was adopted to design the optimal UAV trajectory, while each maximum restoration area corresponding to the optimal UAV trajectory was attained by the variant of PBIL integrated with the energy-sensitive MRELS strategy.
+The simulation results shown that the cooperative optimization method can achieve better performance than the noncooperative optimization method, which also confirmed the dependency relationship between UAV trajectory design and restoration areas allocation.
+These results illustrate that the formulated model in this work can better describe the characteristics of the UAV-enabled grassland restoration problem.

 Although the UAV only restores a subset of the degraded areas in a restoration process, the UAV-enabled grassland restoration method still has the potential of improving the level of intelligence on the grassland and substantially reducing the cost of grassland restoration, it can be recognized as a promising means for future grassland ecological protection.
 Therefore, it is worth investigating the UAV-enabled grassland restoration method to maintain the grassland ecological environment.
-In the future, we will consider the multi-UAV-enabled grassland restoration method for the larger grassland degradation area with obstacles in 3D \cite{yang2015path}.
+In the future, we will consider the multi-UAV-enabled grassland restoration method for the larger grassland degradation area with obstacles in 3D terrain \cite{yang2015path}.